OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 We didn't include the ability to _move projects between spaces_ though, because the functionality was complicated to design and build.
 The demand for this has been consistently strong, with the feedback being that Spaces was less valuable without a way to partition existing projects into new spaces.

 Our Customer Solutions team stepped up to fill the gap with the [Space Cloner](https://github.com/OctopusDeployLabs/SpaceCloner) project, a collection of PowerShell scripts to help with copying between spaces.
-This was useful in many cases, but there were limitations because it operated via the HTTP API, as opposed to being "in the box".
+This was useful in many cases, but there were limitations because it operated via the HTTP API, as opposed to being "in-the-box".

 Fast-forward two years, and people also want to migrate projects from self-hosted Octopus instances to [Octopus Cloud](https://octopus.com/docs/octopus-cloud).